Are Electric Scooters Legal?

 The formulation of a law specifically covering electric scooters has been under discussion for some time.
 It looks like there may be some developments in this area in the near future, particularly with the rental trials currently taking place.

-When will electric scooters become legal on roads and pavements?
+When will electric scooters be legal on UK roads and pavements?

 Electric scooter rental trials have been underway in a number of areas across the UK since summer 2020.
 Local councils have been working with rental providers to test the viability of electric scooters as a safe and effective mode of transport.